petrum/sshj-client/README.md

    3. Then I hoped using bouncycastle library will sole the issue, but it didn't (actually I got same authentication errors)
    4. Issue was the `client.loadkeys(file)` that didn't load the keys as expected
    5. I was able to solve it by creating my own function to load the keys from key files
+   6. so if the private key contains `OPENSSH` I use the `loadkeys()` otherwise I load the keys manually from file